-Established in the 1960s, Tairua Surf Lifesaving Club is committed to the prevention of drowning and injury.
+Established in the 1960s, Tairua SLSC is committed to the prevention of drowning and injury.
 During the summer period, we set up the familiar red and yellow flags, to show the safest place to swim, and identify potential victims and dangers, working proactively to prevent people from getting in trouble.

 Guarding Tairua Beach and its people